tradle/why-hypercore/FAQ.md

 ### Who is using Hypercore P2P framework today?

-Need help with this.

-Partial answer is:

-Each project building on Hypercore is stretching its flexibility and contributes back solutions that are not yet available in the core.
+Each project building on Hypercore is stretching Hypercore's flexibility and contributes back solutions that are not yet available in the core.
 Then Hypercore team generalizes them and makes available for everyone.
 See some of the projects and their notable contributions:

 - Bitfinex, major crypto exchange, uses:
   - **Hyperswarm** in their microservices framework [Grenache](https://github.com/bitfinexcom/grenache).
 Bitfinex helped [extend](https://github.com/bitfinexcom/grenache-grape/pull/73) Hyperswarm DHT to improve peer discovery.
 Bitfinex also pushed the envelope with Hypercore team on creating the first payments framework for Hypercore.